-Save 20% off all cabin categories on the 23 October 2018 departure.
+Last minute!
+Save 25% off the 23 October 2018 departure.
+Contact us for details.

 Starting in Montevideo, you’ll explore the Falkland Islands, encounter abandoned whaling stations on South Georgia Island and pay your respects at Shackleton’s grave.
 You’ll catch up with penguins (King, Chinstrap and Gentoo varieties) and learn all about them through daily lectures, get close to whales and cavorting seals from a Zodiac boat and keep an eye peeled for towering icebergs and massive glaciers.
 Prepare to be astonished!